anitaawuor/no-more-churn/README.md

 - Use proactive outreach and concierge-style support.

 ### 7. Missing Support Services Were Linked to Higher Churn
-**Why it mattered:** Customers lacking Online Backup, Tech Support, or Device Protection churned at noticeably higher rates.
+**Why it mattered:** Customers lacking tech support, online backup, or device protection churned at noticeably higher rates.

 **Recommended Actions:**
 - Bundle essential support services into plans.